Youth training in singing, dance and theatre in diverse and culturally aware environments, to cultivate courage, curiosity, and compassion.

 Jazz Power Youth Workshop covers the following:

 Voice for healthy, soulful and creative singing.

 Dance for strength, flexibility and expression in the groove.

 Theatre for imagination and confidence.

-This dynamic group of young performers have completed at least one year of training with JPI.
-Performance venues include National Jazz Museum in Harlem, Jazz at Lincoln Center, Bank Street School for Children and New York City Parks.
+Zah!
+Jazz Power Youth, is a dynamic group of young performers that have completed at least one year of training with JPI preparing them to give performances at New York Metropolitan Area venues such as National Jazz Museum in Harlem, United Palace of Cultural Arts, WBGO Kids Jazz Series, Jazz at Lincoln Center and New York City Parks.

-These master classes give a wide community of young people a taste of JPI in action.
-Master classes are led by Artistic Director Eli Yamin and guest master artists such as Catherine Russell, Mickey Davidson, Carol Maillard, Antoinette Montague, Marion Cowings and Jeanie Lovetri.
+Jazz Arts Open Master Classes, held January through March each year, give a wide community of young people a taste of JPI in action.
+Master classes are led by Artistic Director Eli Yamin and guest master artists such as Catherine Russell, Mickey Davidson, Shireen Dickson, Carol Maillard, Louise Robinson, Antoinette Montague, Marion Cowings and Jeanie Lovetri.

 Jazz Power Youth offers as created a dynamic, groundbreaking learning platform that reveals the importance of jazz in American life on a whole new level.
 Though telling the stories of the great jazz musicians is important, JPI has learned that there is a more powerful way to engage young people with the world of jazz.
 The social relevance of the musical story being told ignites intrinsic passion in our students and facilitates an accelerated and exciting learning environment.
 The JPI experiential method enables students to own the essential ingredients of jazz in the context of the stories they are telling.